What is Dynamic NAT in Networking?

 Configuring NAT in Packet Tracer

-You can see that the computers on the LAN use the addresses 10.0.0.5 to 10.0.0.10 allocated from the ISP.
-Since the first operation on the network is done at 192.168.10.10, the Router has matched the idle 10.0.0.5 IP address.
+Moreover, the computers in the LAN use the addresses 10.0.0.5 – 10.0.0.10 allocated by the ISP.
+Since the first transaction is made from 192.168.10.10, the Router maps the idle 10.0.0.5.

 Configuration ⇒ Video